pranabpaul/aksphpmysql/README.md

 3. Deployment to run PHP containers, Statefulset to run MYSQL container.
 4. Secrets, Key-Vault to store sensitive information like database connection related informations.
 5. Headless ClusterIP service to reach MySQL StatefulSet.
-5. Load Balancer, Ingress and optionally App-Gateway to expose the application.
+6. Load Balancer, Ingress and optionally App-Gateway to expose the application.
+7. Implement Prometheus and Grafana in the cluster.

 ![Detailed flow](/images/aksphpmysql.jpg)